CHTC/chtc-website-source/conda-installation.md

 When you run a command like `conda install numpy`, `conda` tries to install **the most recent version of `numpy`**.
 For example, `numpy` version `1.18.2` was released on March 17, 2020.
 To install exactly this version of `numpy`, you would run `conda install numpy==1.18.2` (the same works for `pip`).
+We recommend installing with an explicit version to make sure you have exactly the version of a package that you want.
+This is often called "pinning" or "locking" the version of the package.

-`conda` provides a way to "lock" or "pin" the versions of all of your packages.
+If you want a record of what is installed in your environment, or want to reproduce your environment on another computer, conda can create a file, usually called `environment.yml`, that describes the exact versions of all of the packages you have installed in an environment.
-It can create a file, usually called `environment.yml`, that describes the exact versions of all of the packages you have installed in an environment.
-This file can be used to recreate that exact environment on another computer.
+This file can be re-used by a different conda command to recreate that exact environment on another computer.

 To create an `environment.yml` file from your currently-activated environment, run
 ```